kneitinger/kneitinger.github.io/_posts/2015-09-17-brtfs-raid-on-dmcrypt.markdown

 a clear guide to a system with Btrfs RAID on top of dm-crypt.

 ### Who This Tutorial is For
 This article is written with a few assumptions.
-First, I assume that you, the reader, has a general comfortability with the command line, as these steps have to be executed in a manual or "guided" CLI installation.
+First, I assume that you have a general comfortability with the command line, as these steps have to be executed in a manual or "guided" CLI installation.
 Second, this tutorial is written for Arch Linux, however, the majority of the article will remain distro-agnostic as the main steps only concern disk setup and the boot process.